 He has also served on various government review committees, and tourism boards including PATA; ATEC; QTIC; Sustainable Tourism, ATDW, ASCOT, and various private companies, as well as being a speaker at many international tourism conferences and a government delegate to ASEAN tourism forums.

-During his time at the Bureau, Guam reached its best year in tourism history with over 1.56 million visitors in Fiscal Year 2017 through efforts to grow and diversify Guam’s source visitor markets.
-His leadership also led GVB to win numerous awards overseas and in the local community, most notably the US Department of Commerce President’s “E” Award and the Pacific Daily News best agency award three years in a row.
+From 2015 to 2019, he served as President and CEO of the Guam Visitors Bureau (GVB), and also as the GVB Deputy General Manager from 2011 to 2014.
+During his time at the Bureau, Guam reached its four best years in tourism history with over 1.5 million visitors annually through efforts to grow and diversify Guam’s source visitor markets.
+GVB also won numerous awards, most notably the US Department of Commerce President’s “E” Award.
 Denight is the recipient of the 2017 Reina A. Leddy Guam Young Professional of the Year Award by the Guam Chamber of Commerce.
-He is the co-author of the Tourism 2020 Plan, which sets to transform Guam into the world-class destination of choice.

 Shahid Hamid FIH, in his 40 years of services to the tourism and hospitality industry in Bangladesh, has had the opportunity of being a fellow affiliate of an impressive number of international travel-based associations, including Institute of Hospitality UK as Fellow, Cornell Hotel Society (CHS), Pacific Asia Tourism Association (PATA) Bangladesh Chapter, SKAL International Bangladesh, and Bangladesh International Hotels Association (BIHA).